electronicvisions/hbp-sp9-guidebook/pm/pm_hardware_configuration.rst

 The spikes of all neurons mapped onto the hardware as well as the input spikes can be recorded.
 Spikes are returned to Python via the standard PyNN interface (i.e. the :func:`getSpikes()` and :func:`printSpikes()` methods of the :class:`Population` class for PyNN 0.7, and :func:`get_data()` and :func:`write_data()` for PyNN 0.8).

-At present, it is not possible to obtain membrane potential recordings through the PyNN interface, this requires direct access to the hardware.
+At present, it is not possible to obtain membrane potential recordings from the real hardware through the PyNN interface, this requires direct access to the hardware.
+However, when running simulation with the ESS, membrane potential recording and retrieval is available via the standard PyNN interface.

 Initialization of state variables
 =================================